Glaubinger Non-Resident Entrepreneurship Scholarship

 The late Larry Glaubinger received a B.S. in Business from Indiana University, where he studied accounting, in 1949.
 He enjoyed a successful career in the textile industry and was dedicated to philanthropy.
 Beginning in 2001 he funded eight scholarships for junior and senior entrepreneurship majors in the Kelley School of Business.
 The Glaubinger Non-Resident Entrepreneurship Scholarship is awarded annually by the Kelley School of Business to a student who is a U.S. citizen but not an Indiana resident.
 The donor's intent is to support the education of US-based entrepreneurs.

-- Junior or Senior (3rd or 4th year student) during the award period
+- Junior or Senior (by credit hours and 3rd or 4th year student) during the award period

 - Entrepreneurship major